 "K-5 PLUS PROGRAM UNITS.--The number of K-5 plus program units is determined by multiplying the MEM in department-approved K-5 plus programs by the cost differential factor of 0.3.
-For each reporting date, MEM in K-5 plus programs shall be equal to the number of qualified students on a date specified by department rule."
+For each reporting date, MEM in K-5 plus programs shall be equal to the number of qualified students on a reporting date chosen by the department."